What are the advantages of metal crowns?

 - Crowns made completely of gold are of very good quality.

-- Metal crowns cause minimal wearing of the surrounding teeth as compared to other crown types.
+- Metal crowns cause minimal wearing of the surrounding teeth as compared to other materials.

 - Metal crowns require a very little amount of trimming of the tooth.

-- Metal crowns last for a very long period and resist chipping and breaking better than other types of crown.
+- Metal crowns last for a very long period and resist chipping and breaking better than other types of crowns.

 - They are very durable and are used for the restoration of teeth that are not visible, usually molar teeth.

 - These are best suitable for patients who have strong chewing habits and are likely to clench and grind their teeth often.